BUY DRY ICE (SOLID CARBON DIOXIDE - CO2)

 The dry ice blast cleaning process generates flush-action cleaning power for production, cleaning and maintenance applications.
 Dry ice pellets can replace chemical, water or grit blasting in certain applications and the dry ice creates no secondary waste as it sublimates on contact.

-To support our customers’ cleaning needs, Praxair offers a dry ice blasting machine rental program in Canada.
-For more information or to book a demo, contact our dry ice champion in your region.
+To support our customer’s cleaning needs, Praxair has introduced a dry ice blasting machine rental program in Canada.
+For more information or to book a demo, contact your local Praxair location at 1.800.225.8247 and ask to speak with the Dry Ice champion in your region.